saiyam911/learning-library/workshops/cloud-native-devops-workshop/psm-jcs-mgmt/README.md

 ### Scenario ###

 We will first connect to our identity domain and check for available JCS instances.
 Then we will show number of PSM CLI command to manage JCS instance.
-Usage of PSM CLI will be shown on two examples, works with security access lists and backup.
+Usage of PSM CLI will be shown on three examples, works with security access lists, backup, and starting/stopping instance and components.

 Full list of available PSM CLI jcs command you can find here: https://docs.oracle.com/en/cloud/paas/java-cloud/pscli/psm-jcs-commands1.html

 If you get feedback of some command with job ID like “Job ID:    22598785”, then you can check status of command with “psm jcs operation-status -j 22598785”.